commercetools/commercetools-sync-java/docs/usage/TYPE_SYNC.md

 a filter function which can be applied on a type draft before a request to create it on CTP is issued.
 It allows the user to intercept type create requests modify the draft before the create request is sent to CTP API.

-- `allowUuid`
-a flag, if set to `true`, enables the user to use keys with UUID format for references.
-By default, it is set to `false`.

 Example of options usage, that sets the error and warning callbacks to output the message to the log error and warning streams, would look as follows:
 ```java